Gandi/hubot-phabs/README.md

     .phab check!
-        This will update the description of T123 and replace the checkbox line with a checked box '[x]' If a term is provided, the first line matching it will be the checked one If the '!' is added, it will also return the next unchecked checkbox
+        This will update the description of T123 and replace the checkbox line with a checked box '[x]' If a term is provided, the first matching line will be the checked one If the '!' is added, it will also return the next unchecked checkbox
         permission: phuser